yliapis/blog/_pages/Libraries.md

 * [Jupyter](https://jupyter.org/): Incredible tool for rapid prototyping and data visualization.
 Primarily for python, but works with other languages too.
 * [Iodide](https://alpha.iodide.io/): Data science for the web.
 Write python, javascript, markdown, and CSS to all run in a web browser.
 * Computational and Data Science
   - [Gym](https://gym.openai.com/): Very useful tool for developing reinforcement learning models on a (growing) set of defined tasks, ranging from controlling a robotic arm to playing atari videogames.
 In a nutshell, the purpose of this library is to have standard benchmarks for developing reinforcement learing models that are simple to set up and use.
-Most (if not all) of the tasks have a real time visualization showing how the model is interacting with the environment.
+Most (if not all) of the tasks have a real time visualization showing how the agent is interacting with the environment.
   - [Keras](https://keras.io/) Great deep learning library.
 Is built on top of many well known neural network libraries.
 Very high level, has a beautiful API.
   - [Numpy](https://www.numpy.org/) This one is vital; A n-dimensional array (tensor) manipulation library.
 Super fast since the backend is primarily written in C. Reminiscent of MATLAB.
   - [OpenCV](https://docs.opencv.org/3.0-beta/index.html) Image processing library written in C++.
 Has a python wrapper.